 If you are planting calendula outdoors, you can plant your seeds as soon as your soil is warm to the touch during the day.

-If you have an extremely short growing season, you can start plants indoors to make the most of your precious frost-free days.
+If you have a short growing season, you can start plants indoors to make the most of your precious frost-free days.
 I often start flowers a little earlier than my vegetables.

 When I first started calendula indoors from seed, I realized that the early start was a mistake!
 I soon had huge plants, yet the ground outside was still frozen.
 If starting indoors, start calendula seeds no more than four weeks before your last frost date.